timjordan37/Kata-Code-Exercise/README.md

 In order to get paid for 1 night of work
 I want to calculate my nightly charge

-Built using IntelliJ IDEA
+Built using IntelliJ IDEA.

-Download project and open in IntelliJ IDEA, then build and run
+Download project and open with IntelliJ IDEA, then build and run.

+You will be prompted on information you should enter.

+Once all information is entered, the payment calculator will do it's job and report the proper wages for the shift, provided that it is a valid input.
+Otherwise, you will be asked to enter your information again.